marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/define.rst

 Figure 7: ROI definition menu

-Interface summary: the ROI definition menu
+.. admonition:: Interface summary - the ROI definition menu
+     :class: interfacenote note

+     View
-View displays one or ROIs on a structural image.
+        displays one or ROIs on a structural image.
+     Draw

-Draw calls up a Matlab interface for drawing ROIs.
+        calls up a Matlab interface for drawing ROIs.

-Get SPM cluster(s) uses the SPM results interface to select and save activation clusters as ROIs.
+     Get SPM cluster(s)
+        uses the SPM results interface to select and save activation clusters as ROIs.
+     Build

-Build gives an interface to various methods for defining ROIs, using shapes (boxes, spheres), activation clusters, and binary images.
+        gives an interface to various methods for defining ROIs, using shapes (boxes, spheres), activation clusters, and binary images.
+     Transform

-Transform offers a GUI for combining ROIs, and for flipping the orientation of an ROI to the right or left side of the brain.
+        offers a GUI for combining ROIs, and for flipping the orientation of an ROI to the right or left side of the brain.
+     Import

-Import allows you to import all SPM activations as ROIs, or to import ROIs from cluster images, such as those written by the SPM results interface, or from images where ROIs are defined by number labels (ROI 1 has value 1, ROI 2 has value 2, etc.).
-Similarly Export writes ROIs as images for use in other packages, such as MRIcro_.
+        allows you to import all SPM activations as ROIs, or to import ROIs from cluster images, such as those written by the SPM results interface, or from images where ROIs are defined by number labels (ROI 1 has value 1, ROI 2 has value 2, etc.).
+Similarly Export
+        writes ROIs as images for use in other packages, such as MRIcro_.

 Defining a functional ROI
 -------------------------